Thinzar Wint Kyaw

 Thinzar Wint Kyaw (also spelled Thin Zar Wint Kyaw, သင်ဇာဝင့်ကျော်; born 4 December 1986) is a Burmese actress and model.
 She was featured in The Myanmar Times "Top 10 Actor" list in 2019.
 Over the course of her successful career, she has appeared in more than 500 Burmese films.

 Early life and education

-Thinzar Wint Kyaw was born to Shan Burmese father and ethnic Mon mother on 4 December 1987 in Yangon, Myanmar.
+Thinzar Wint Kyaw was born to a Shan Burmese father and an ethnic Mon mother on 4 December 1987 in Yangon, Myanmar.
 She is the second daughter in her family.
 She attended the East Yangon University.

 Career

 She began her career as a commercial model.
 After she switched her career to film from modelling, she rose to fame in the eyes of many filmography companies thereafter with a lot of acting assigns.
 Since 2017, she had to play in several films such as Min lal Bo-K Ngar lal Bo-K and A Ywal 3 Par Chit Tat The, ThuNgalChinYoukKhama 2, Thu Ngal and Wit Nhyn Ka Kyoe.

 Her notable internationally recognized film was Shwe Kyar directed by Wyne which educational drama film that screened in Myanmar, Singapore and Malaysia cinemas in 2018, both in English and Burmese languages, with that her movie had won several Myanmar Academy Awards in 2019.